What States Are Banning E-Bikes? 2026 Reality Check

 Are e-bikes street legal in all 50 states?

 Yes.
 Class 1 (20 mph pedal-assist) and Class 2 (20 mph throttle) e-bikes are street-legal on public roads in all 50 states and DC under 15 USC §2085 and each state's bicycle-parity statute.
-Class 3 (28 mph pedal-assist) is legal on public roads in 43 states and DC, but not in Hawaii, Kentucky, Massachusetts, Montana, North Carolina, Pennsylvania, or South Carolina.
+Class 3 (28 mph pedal-assist) is legal on public roads in 44 states, but not in Kentucky, Massachusetts, Montana, North Carolina, Pennsylvania, South Carolina, or the District of Columbia.
+North Carolina joins the recognising group on 1 December 2026 under Session Law 2026-46.

 Where can I ride a Class 3 e-bike legally?

-A Class 3 e-bike is legal on public roads in any of the 43 states that recognise Class 3, subject to the state's minimum age (16 in most; 14 in Tennessee and Virginia; 12 in Louisiana; 15 in Florida, Nebraska, and Texas; no minimum in Rhode Island and Wyoming).
-Path access is more restricted — most states (Colorado, Georgia, Maine, Maryland, New Hampshire, Ohio, Washington, West Virginia, and others) bar Class 3 from bike paths and multi-use trails by default.
-States that explicitly allow Class 3 on paths include Alabama, Arkansas (limited), California, Delaware, Florida, Idaho, Iowa, Louisiana, Mississippi, Missouri, Nevada, North Dakota, Oklahoma, Oregon, Texas, Utah, Vermont, Virginia, and Wisconsin.
+A Class 3 e-bike is legal on public roads in any of the 44 US jurisdictions that recognise Class 3 — Hawaii joined the list on 15 July 2026 when Act 259 adopted the three-class framework.
+The seven that do not: the District of Columbia, Kentucky, Massachusetts, Montana, North Carolina, Pennsylvania, and South Carolina.
+Minimum operating age varies: 16 in most; 15 in Georgia, Idaho, Indiana, Minnesota, New Jersey, and Texas; 14 in Michigan and Virginia; 12 in Louisiana; and no statewide minimum at all in Alaska, Arizona, Florida, Nebraska, Nevada, Rhode Island, and Wyoming.
+(Tennessee was 14 until 1 July 2026, when SB 1782 raised it to 16.)
+Path access is more restricted — most states, including Colorado, Georgia, Maine, Maryland, New Hampshire, Ohio, Washington, and West Virginia, bar Class 3 from bike paths and multi-use trails by default.
+The states that allow Class 3 on paths at the state level are Alabama, California, Delaware, Florida, Idaho, Iowa, Louisiana, Minnesota, Mississippi, Missouri, Nebraska, Nevada, North Dakota, Oklahoma, Oregon, Texas, Utah, Vermont, Virginia, and Wisconsin.

 Is New Jersey really banning e-bikes in 2026?